 Mass personalization doesn’t have to break the bank.
 Leveraging AI-powered recommendation engines surfaced within your enterprise event app will help you provide meaningful, personalized recommendations at scale for event elements like session recommendations, networking suggestions, trip planning ideas, and more.

 Because attendees have an immense amount of control over their mobile experience, the event app is one of the most personal communication channels available.
-It’s also one of the most effective — in-app messaging typically receives eight times the direct response rates of push notifications.

 3. Wellness is the new wowness